Cap3-Nate-Chad-Brandon-Michael-Josh/OtakuRisuto/README.md

 To get the backend up and running see https://github.com/Cap3-Nate-Chad-Brandon-Michael-Josh/OtakuRisutoServer

+Run mv example.env .env

+Then enter the REACT_APP_API_ENDPOINT you want to use in your local .env file.
+This name is already wired up in config.js, so you'll only need to change the value if you wish to use a different value than the given value.

-Deployments are handled through Vercel and can be run via npm run deploy
+Deployments are handled through Vercel and can be run via npm run deploy.